chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 The point seems to be that, as we add more variables to the display, we increase the total capacity, but we decrease the accuracy for any particular variable.
 In other words, we can make relatively crude judgments of several things simultaneously.

+> As we add more variables to the display, we increase the total capacity, but we decrease the accuracy for any particular variable.
+In other words, we can make relatively crude judgments of several things simultaneously.

 We might argue that in the course of evolution those organisms were most successful that were responsive to the widest range of stimulus energies in their environment.
 In order to survive in a constantly fluctuating world, it was better to have a little information about a lot of things than to have a lot of information about a small segment of the environment.
 If a compromise was necessary, the one we seem to have made is clearly the more adaptive.

 Pollack and Ficks's results are very strongly suggestive of an argument that linguists and phoneticians have been making for some time [19].
 According to the linguistic analysis of the sounds of human speech, there are about eight or ten dimensions -- the linguists call them distinctive features -- that distinguish one phoneme from another.
 These distinctive features are usually binary, or at most ternary, in nature.
 For example, a binary distinction is made between vowels and consonants, a binary decision is made between oral and nasal consonants, a ternary decision is made among front, middle, and back phonemes, etc. This approach gives us quite a different picture of speech perception than we might otherwise obtain from our studies of the speech spectrum and of the ear's ability to discriminate relative differences among pure tones.
 I am personally much interested in this new approach [15], and I regret that there is not time to discuss it here.